');

 About Dixon, NE

-Dixon is a small community in Nebraska with a population of 66 residents.
-The median household income is $56,250 per year, which is near the national average.
-The median age in Dixon is 61.5 years.
+Dixon is a small community located in Nebraska with a population of 66 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,250 per year, which is 25% below the national median of $75,149.
+The median age of 61.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dixon, NE